 - Don’t expect to check in before the listed time unless you have made prior arrangements.
 When it is time to check out, make sure you have removed all your belongings from the room.
 The innkeeper needs to change the sheets and get the room ready for the next guest.
 Many B&Bs stay booked, and you should never infringe on someone else’s time.

-- Don’t make noise.
+- Don’t make noise while others may be sleeping.
 Keep your voices down in the early morning hours and late at night.
+During the day, walk in soft tones.

 - Feel free to ask the innkeeper questions about the area, but don’t monopolize his or her time.
 There may be other guests who need attention.